Hostile Takeover

 “This is… V’s… work.”

-“It looks like some tried to make… balloon animals out of tubing and wires?”
+“It looks like someone tried to make… balloon animals out of tubing and wires?”

 J shrugged.
 “I tolerate V’s eccentricities as long as she does good work.
 She doesn’t talk much outside of missions.”